dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 ### In-country co-location or virtual hosting
 Some countries have successfully made use of local data centre providers to either host physical servers (co-location) or to rent virtual resources.
 This approach has the advantage of meeting requirements around geo-location of data (eg. all data must be stored in the country).
 Also government tends to have greater leverage over such companies than with large global commercial providers - they are less likely to be cut off when payment of the bill is late!

+Potential risks with this approach are:
+- due to economies of scale, local hosting tends to be more expensive than global cloud companies
+- where government has mandated that a particular company be used as the "preferred provider" there are often problems with performance and customer service

 ### Commercial cloud providers
 - generic infrastructure as a service (linode, aws, azure etc)